Esteban-Jr/Kick-Quiz/README.md

 - #### JavaScript

   - I got warnings that included this 'is available in ES6', regarding when I used const and let.
+I was unable to fix this.
   - [JSHint](https://jshint.com/).

 - #### Accessibility